yutak23/serverless-mysql-http/README.md

     yutak23/serverless-mysql-http:latest
 ```

-See [Configuration](#configuration) for more information on connecting to the MySQL server.
+See [Configuration](#configuration) for information on setting up a connection to the MySQL server.

 ##### Attention